Wills, Trusts & Probate

 Frequently Asked Questions About Trust Administration in Alturas

-How long does the trust administration process take in California?
+How long does trust administration typically take in California?

-Can beneficiaries challenge the trust during administration?
+Can beneficiaries challenge the validity of a trust?

-What happens if a trustee fails to perform their duties properly?
+What happens if a trustee fails to perform duties properly?

 Do trustees need to file tax returns for the trust?